 When I started recording my sessions, I asked the couples I was treating to give me permission not only to record, but also to share the sessions with a wider audience for training purposes.
 Many of them said, “Yes!”
 It is due to their generosity and bravery that I can now offer this program to you.

 During those first few months of recording sessions, I realized that geography no longer poses limitations on reach, and couples therapists who want to get better at doing this work can access this information from anywhere in the English-speaking world.

 I also firmly believe in the need for framework integration because I don’t think we can apply only one model to all the couples that seek our help.
 So, I added the summary of some of the most well-known frameworks for doing couples therapy to the curriculum of the Academy, along with the tools and interventions derived from them.

 I opened the Academy in September of 2020, as I continued working on the 12 Module curriculum.
 The feedback I received was so positive that it gave me the impetus to continue developing the program.

 Now, the 12 Module program is completed but I don’t want this program to be just another course.
 I suggest accessing the content monthly so therapists can absorb the information at a slower pace, to continue to grow the skills to do this challenging work with more confidence.
 This is a lonely profession, and we all need more support and guidance.

 I have made it my mission to help couples therapists become more confident and more effective, and I believe the Academy for Couples Therapists helps to fulfill my mission.

 I want to thank the brave couples who allowed me to share their struggles so that couples therapists all over the world can learn from my work with them.

-And I want to thank some of my intellectual mentors, teachers, and colleagues, who taught me to ask good questions.
+And I want to thank some of my intellectual mentors, teachers, and colleagues, who shaped my belief about what it means to be relational, how couples get better, and taught me to ask good questions.